 If you have family members who don’t always see eye to eye, you may wish to discuss your plans with them so their concerns are out in the open.
 Talking to your children and grandchildren about your estate may help to smooth over any hurt feelings before they can escalate.
 Communication can be a key component to positive estate planning.

-Speaking with an attorney about your estate plan may help you plan more appropriately to ensure your last wishes are met.
-Estate planning laws in California can be rather intricate, and an experienced attorney could help clarify any complex areas that may be a bit difficult for anyone with limited legal knowledge to understand.
+Speaking with an attorney at The Law Offices of Alice A. Salvo about your estate plan will help you plan more appropriately to ensure your last wishes are met.
+Estate planning laws in California can be rather intricate, and our experienced attorney can clarify any complex areas that may be a bit difficult for anyone with limited legal knowledge to understand.